 B.A.P’s Bang Yongguk

 B.A.P’s leader is another gifted, versatile artist.
-Bang Yongguk had a role in producing the group’s music since their debut and plays several instruments including the daegeum, janggu, kkwaenggwari, jing, guitar, piano, and violin.
+Bang Yongguk has had a role in producing the group’s music since their debut back in 2012.
 B.A.P explore alt-rock, R&B and hip-hop in their artistry while Yongguk’s solo discography explores dark trap and string instrument fusions, acoustic ballads and more.

 EXID’s LE is a gifted producer as well, having written and produced several of the group’s songs, tracks for other artists and her own solo work.
 She co-wrote and co-produced the EXID’S 2017 super-hit “DDD” which uses disco-pop, 80s synth-pop and deep bass elements.